 With a significant position in the US health insurance market, CIGNA covers some 14.5 million Americans with its various medical plans.
 The firm's offerings include PPO, HMO, point-of-service (POS), indemnity, and consumer-directed products, as well as specialty coverage in the form of dental, vision, pharmacy, and behavioral health plans.
 It also sells group accident, life, and disability insurance.
 Customers include employers, government entities, unions, Medicare recipients, and other groups and individuals in North America.
 Internationally, CIGNA sells life, accident, and health insurance in parts of Europe and Asia, and provides health coverage to expatriate employees of multinational companies.
-It is being acquired by rival Anthem.
+In 2017 a federal judge blocked Cigna's merger with rival Anthem.

 Change in Company Type

 In mid-2015 CIGNA agreed to be acquired by competitor Anthem for some $48 billion.
-The latest big move in a quickly consolidating industry, the deal will create a health insurance giant that serves more than 53 million people and generates about $115 billion in revenue.
-The companies anticipate that the acquisition will save money (nearly $2 billion in savings is expected) and better position the combined entity to take advantage of greater opportunities created by the Affordable Care Act.
+The deal would have created a health insurance giant that serves more than 53 million people and generates about $115 billion in revenue.
+The companies anticipated that the acquisition would save money (nearly $2 billion in savings is expected) and better position the combined entity to take advantage of greater opportunities created by the Affordable Care Act.
+However, in 2017, a federal judge blocked the merger, which at times had become tense.

 CIGNA's subsidiaries include Connecticut General Life Insurance, Cigna Health and Life Insurance, Life Insurance Company of North America, and Cigna Life Insurance Company of New York.